janbjorge/pgqueuer/docs/cli.rst

-CLI Module for pgqueuer
+CLI Module for PGQueuer
 =======================

-The pgq cli provides a command-line interface for managing various aspects of the pgqueuer system.
+The pgq cli provides a command-line interface for managing various aspects of the PGQueuer system.

 Functionality
 -------------